EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 IANA is asked to add the following entries to the "CBOR Web Token Claims" registry following the procedure specified in {{RFC8392}}.

-* Claim Name: "key_establishment_info"
+* Claim Name: "edhoc_params"
-* Claim Description: Information related to key establishment
+* Claim Description: Parameters of the EDHOC application profile to use
-* JWT Claim Name: "key_establishment_info"
+* JWT Claim Name: "edhoc_params"
 * Claim Key: TBD
 * Claim Value Type(s): map
 * Change Controller: IESG